 Description

-The Canalway Grant Program awards up to $1.0 million dollars annually in competitive grants for Canal related capital projects across the NYS Canal System.
-Eligible applicants include counties, municipalities, units of local government, 501(c)(3) non-profit organizations, and Federally recognized Native American Tribes located across the New York State Canal System.
-Grant awards range between $25,000 and $150,000.
-The program requires a 50% grant match, and grant funding is distributed via reimbursement only.
-Grant administration and pre-development costs cannot exceed 10% of the grant award amount (although these costs may be used as part of the applicant match with no cap).
-Grant awardees must complete projects within two-years of grant award.
+The Canalway Grant Program awards up to $1 million dollars annually in competitive grants for Canal-related capital projects across the NYS Canal System.
+Eligible applicants include counties, municipalities, units of local government, 501(c)(3) non-profit organizations, and federally recognized Native American tribes across the New York State Canal System.

 Questions?